What is asbestos removal?

 These diseases often develop over a long period of time and once diagnosed it is often too late for effective treatment to cure the disease.
 Asbestos related diseases include Mesothelioma, Lung Cancer, Asbestosis and Pleural Thickening.

 It is important that you protect yourself and reduce the risk of exposure to asbestos.
-When removal of the asbestos is considered necessary Decontaminate (UK) Ltd can undertake this for you.
+When removal of the asbestos is considered necessary Decontaminate can undertake this for you.

-Extreme care must be exercised when removing asbestos ensuring that the necessary steps are taken to reduce exposure to asbestos fibres and minimise the potential for the spread of asbestos fibres.
+Extreme care must be taken when removing asbestos ensuring that the necessary steps are taken to reduce exposure to asbestos fibres and minimise the potential for the spread of asbestos fibres.

-The removal of asbestos is governed through strict regulation by the Health & Safety Executive.
+The removal of asbestos is governed through strict regulation by the Health & Safety Executive (HSE).
 Failure to adhere to these regulations could result in prosecution under Health and Safety regulations.

 Why choose Decontaminate?